 Blockchain also offers untapped opportunities in the sphere of tangible goods.
 Ledgers showing the relative ownership or authorized licensees enables all persons in the supply chain, including consumers and authorities to distinguish genuine products from counterfeit goods.

 Another avenue to combat counterfeiting would be incorporating scannable blockchain-connected tags or imprints to goods, providing the ability to trace goods on an immutable blockchain.
 This would also enable producers of goods to enforce their contracts and locate leaks or theft within the distribution system and could also be used to satisfy regulatory requirements such as warranties and obligations related to sourcing of materials.

 While the technology is still relatively in its infancy, its development and proliferation could prove to overcome many of the hurdles which IP right-holders have been facing ever since the emergence of the internet.

-IP should be included among these sectors in the near-future, moreso in light of the EU’s ever-increasing competence creep in the area of IP, where harmonisation is ever-increasing and where it could reap great benefits.
+IP should be included among these sectors in the near future, more so in light of the EU’s ever-increasing competence creep in the area of IP, where harmonization is ever-increasing and where it could reap great benefits.